Chart Color Schemes

 The level of residential development activity in Noraville is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Noraville averaged approximately one new dwelling approval per year.
-Over the past five financial years, between FY21 and FY25, an estimated seven homes were approved, with one additional approval in FY26 to date.
-Despite a decline in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Noraville averaged approximately one new dwelling approval per year.
+Between financial years 2021 and 2025, an estimated seven homes were approved, with one additional approval in the current financial year 2026.
+Despite a decline in population during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

 Frequently Asked Questions - Development